-15.2 Children's Program Attendance
+15.10 Total Attendance at Children's Synchronous Programs This locked question will auto calculate when the Save button is clicked.
+This is the sum of Attendance at Synchronous Programs Targeted at Children Ages 0-5 (15.2), and Attendance at Synchronous Programs Target at Children ages 6-11 (15.6).
 The count of the audience at all programs for which the primary audience is children 11 years and under.
 Include adults who attend programs intended primarily for children.

-Note: Do not count attendance at library activities for children that are delivered on a one-to-one basis, rather than to a group, such as one-to-one literacy tutoring, services to homebound, homework assistance, and mentoring activities.
+Note: Do not count attendance at library activities for children that are delivered on a one-to-one literacy tutoring, services to homebound, homework assistance, and mentoring activities.
+(See Number of Children's Programs, 15.9, for the definition of a children's library program.)

-15.3 Total number of Children's Passive Program